dzh/jframe/README.md

    * Hot deployment plug-in system, and can control plug-in start/stop order
    * Communicate with each other via asynchronous message between plug-ins
 * v1.1.0
-  * Add plugin service feature, include annotations: `Service, InjectService`, Start and Stop`
+  * Add plugin service feature, include annotations: `Service, InjectService, Start and Stop`
   * Add annotation `InjectPlugin` which injecting self-plugin instance into classes of the plugin
+  * New options in the plugin.properties, `Plugin-Service, Import-Plugin, Import-class, Export-clazz`
+  * New plugins
+    * jframe-mybatis
+    * jframe-datasource

 ## Question Contact
 <pre>
 jframe-dev@googlegroups.com  (u need join first)